How to use iOS code in React Native?

 3 min readJan 11, 2019

 We can also use the Android Code in React Native.
-To learn how to use Android Code in React Native, click on here.
+To learn how to use Android Code in React Native, click here.

 So let’s see, how to use native code in react native.
 Here we use swift code in react native.
 So, we need to create and bridge a UIView which will contain our components (label, image, anything we want).
+For the demo purpose, I'm using UILabel in React Native.

 Step 1: Create Swift File

-For creating a swift file, go through the following steps:-
+To create a swift file, go through the following steps:-

-1. Right-click on the “./project_name/project_name” directory and click “New File”.
+1. Right-click on the project directory and click “New File”.

 2. Select “Swift File” then click “Next”.